wiilaptop/PythonScanningToolkit/README.md

 I have always had a fondness for command-line based applications, and wanted to put my skills to the test creating a Python script that not only grasped my passion for development, but also had real-world functional cybersecurity use.

 This Python script, to help me get a grasp on how to import and use classes, is split up among multiple .py files, deemed "modules".
 As of Feb.
-2024, PST will now determine what moduels are currently installed and enable further functionality based on that!
+2024, PST will now determine what modules are currently installed and enable further functionality based on that!

 Here are the current and future planned abilities of PST: